Monadic reconstruction of unitary Drinfeld centers and Factorization Homology

 \begin{definition} An object $a$ in C$^*$-category $\cC$ is {\em simple} if $\End(a) = \C \cdot \id_a$.
 A rigid C$^*$-tensor category is said to be a {\em unitary tensor category} of its unit $\un$ is simple. \end{definition}

 Unitary tensor categories are automatically semisimple and spherical.
-To simplify the notation, we work only with strictfied unitary tensor categories: the tensor structure is strict and the double dual functor is the identity, $(\bar{\bar{(-)}}, (-)^{\vee \vee}) = \id$.
-If a given unitary tensor category is not strictfied on the nose, we replace it by its strictification without mentioning.
+To simplify the notation, we work only with strictified unitary tensor categories: the tensor structure is strict and the double dual functor is the identity, $(\bar{\bar{(-)}}, (-)^{\vee \vee}) = \id$.
+If a given unitary tensor category is not strict on the nose, we replace it by its strictification without mentioning.

+Recall that a functor between linear categories with direct sums is additive if it is linear at the level of both objects and morphisms.

 \begin{definition} Let $\cC$ be a unitary tensor category.
-The {\em algebraic ind-completion} $\Vect(\cC)$ of $\cC$ is the category of functors $\cC^{\op} \to \Vect$.
+The {\em algebraic ind-completion} $\Vect(\cC)$ of $\cC$ is the category of additive functors $\cC^{\op} \to \Vect$.
 Morphisms in this category are linear natural transformations. \end{definition}